SkelleyBelly/carbonite/content/blog/react-typescript-good-practice/index.md

 Adding JSDoc comments to your code as you build your components not only makes your work more readable for others, but it's also a great way to walk through the design process yourself, as it forces you to think about what you're adding and why.

-When adding JSDoc comments, it's not always neccessary to document everything, as some props are self explanatory (like the `onClick` in the component below), but generally adding some comments can be a very useful and easy way to document as you build.
+When adding JSDoc comments, it's not always necessary to document everything, as some props are self explanatory (like the `onClick` in the component below), but generally adding some comments can be a very useful and easy way to document as you build.

 ```tsx
 interface MyComponentProps {